Mithun Sinha, PhD

 Bio

 Dr. Sinha currently serves as Assistant Professor of Surgery at Indiana University School of Medicine.
+He also serves as the Research Director for the IU Wound Center.
 He received his doctoral degree in Biotechnology from University of Calcutta, India.
 Prior to joining Indiana University, Dr. Sinha did his post-doctoral training at The Ohio State University, Columbus, Ohio.
-Dr. Sinha’s research focus is in surgical implant associated complications and wound healing.
-He has more than 30 peer reviewed publications.
+Dr. Sinha’s research focuses in the areas of implant associated complications and wound healing.
+He has published over 50 peer-reviewed articles.

 Key Publications